 The Foundation for Camp Bob Waldorf is a California benefit nonprofit corporation with its own 501(c)(3) status.
 The Foundation operates as a restricted endowment fund with approved monthly allocations used to keep our Camp operating.
 Camp programs are then funded through the Foundation’s efforts including an annual Brunch and Family Day held each fall.

-For more information on The Foundation for Camp Bob Waldorf, please contact Laura Reader at (323) 456-1149 or email@example.com.
+For more information on The Foundation for Camp Bob Waldorf, please contact Lauren Rosenblum at (323) 456-1148 or firstname.lastname@example.org.